csoeller/PYME-test-env/current-commands.md

 - we build with the git option (`--use-git`), this requires a working git installed, especially on windows.
 This is explained in the docs.
 - on windows we generally build with `mamba` using the minforge installation, this is also explained in the docs; on win `mamba` is significantly faster than using `conda`
+- the `--suffix` option can generally be set to something convenient to tag the created environment so you know what is was made for etc

 ## python 3.10